Founder & Executive director

 Louisa is advisory board member of the European Network for Civic Education NECE.
 In 2016 Louisa was Ronald Lauder Visiting Fellow at the Institute for the Study of Human Rights at Columbia University, NYC.
 From 2013 to 2016, she was programs manager at the European Council on Foreign Relations (ECFR).
-Prior to joining ECFR, Louisa served for two years as adviser to Bulgaria's Foreign Minister Nickolay Mladenov (currently UN's envoy for Middle East peace).
+Prior to joining ECFR, Louisa served for two years as adviser to Bulgaria's former Foreign Minister Nickolay Mladenov (currently ).
 Before that, she’s worked with the German Federal Agency for Civic Education (bpb).
 She is author and editor of several books and publications on foreign policy, democracy development and civic education.
 Louisa is co-author of an upcoming text book on civic education in Bulgaria.
+Louisa is also co-founder of THE CIVICS Innovation Hub, a pan-European organization founded in 2021.

 Borislav has an extensive experience in human rights.
 Before joining Sofia Platform he worked as a legal consultant for the Bulgarian Helsinki Committee and project coordinator in other non-governmental organization on a wide array of topics such as rights of ethnic, religious and sexual minorities, refugees and asylum-seekers, rights of the child, protection from torture and ill-treatment, freedom of expression and association, problems of the criminal justice system.

-Momchil has authored numerous monographs.
-Currently he is Editor in Chief of the Christianity and Culture Journal and Research Fellow in the Institute for Studies of the Recent Past, Sofia, Bulgaria.
-He took part in the compilation of several documentary collections published by the Bulgarian Dossier Commission.
+Momchil Metodiev is professor of history in the New Bulgarian University, Editor in Chief of the Christianity and Culture Journal and Research Fellow in the Institute for Studies of the Recent Past, Sofia, Bulgaria.
+He has authored four monographs and numerous articles and took part in the compilation of several documentary collections published by the Bulgarian Dossier Commission.
 He also worked in several Bulgarian and international projects researching the communist past.

 Programme Director and Head of the Sofia Office of the European Council on Foreign Relations (ECFR).
 Previously, she was Director of the Wider Europe Programme at ECFR (2013-2015) and Spokesperson of the Bulgarian Ministry of Foreign Affairs (2010 – 2013).